TECHNO-IMAGINATIONS: INTERNET LORE IN ASIA

 Storytelling ran as a red stitch (although frequently a contested one) through the event.
 But should Internet lore be considered a tricky or fraught supplement?
 There is no doubt it challenges, destabilises, relativises, pluralises single notions of true culture and reason.
 For postcolonial diasporas struggling for recognition, what then constitutes cultural appropriation, when is it acceptable and when is it regarded as taboo?
 Taken out of context, transgressions of certain stories told by those uninitiated, can become a source of offence, especially for Kamini Ramachandran, who hosted a live storytelling session in a round circle.
 Among other things, the session asked: What does it mean to be initiated online; to acquire an authentic voice?

-The intangible way stories propagate themselves online.
-Briony Kidd’s presentation 'Supernaturalize Me: Of fake ghosts and monsters…and how we become them online' focused on a trope that lends itself to discourse on multiple platforms, in the most direct and observable way through social media and reimagines the continuing conversation about real life “self-mythologisation” and presentation online.
+Highlighting the intangible way stories propagate themselves online, Briony Kidd’s presentation 'Supernaturalize Me: Of fake ghosts and monsters…and how we become them online' focused on a trope that lends itself to discourse on multiple platforms, in the most direct and observable way through social media and reimagines the continuing conversation about real life “self-mythologisation” and presentation online.
 Kidd’s short film ‘Room at the Top of the Stairs’ where a mythology develops and Carmen becomes the protagonist’s nemesis, purely because she seems to occupy so much ‘space’ in the house in spite of her physical absence.
 Visceral moments, such as the protagonist, taking a bite out of a (presumably cow’s) heart give you an insight into the intensity that hovers between the agents invested in the unfolding narrative.

 Actions considered transgressive thrive in such settings, this statement is especially true when we encounter Eugene Soh a.k.a.
 DUDE’s 'Puppy Poop Run', a multiplayer virtual reality experience which draws on internet culture’s obsession with the faecal.
 Visitors were able to interact with each other at the site in real time, regardless of their locations in the world, in which traces of their interaction was visualised by spreading fecal matter 'Puppy Poop'.
 It ran on Gallery.sg a virtual gallery built on a multi-player gaming platform.